almovidhussaini/babylonclone/wasmbinding/testdata/README.md

 # Stub test contract

-This folder contains bogus test contract which just exposes public api from example contract from ybtc bindings repo - https://github.com/ybtcchain/bindings/tree/main/contracts/example
+This folder contains bogus test contract which just exposes public api from example contract from babylon bindings repo - https://github.com/babylonchain/bindings/tree/main/contracts/example

 This approach enables us to specify which branch from bindings library we want to test/use.

-Until custom ybtc api is stable this approach enables faster iteration than publishing wasm blobs from bindings library directly.
+Until custom babylon api is stable this approach enables faster iteration than publishing wasm blobs from bindings library directly.

 ## Artifacts